awei01/katsu-site-source/posts/2011-07-20-fashion-as-history-the-tie.md

 What are your thoughts on the use of ties?
 An antiquated formality?
 An addition that serves to improve the work of those who wear it?
 A ridiculous tradition that serves no purpose in today's offices?
 Let us know what you wear to work.

 Have a killer tie?
 Bring it in so we can construct the perfect shirt to show it off.
 Hate ties?
 Make an appointment and we can create a shirt so exciting it doesn't need anything extra.
-Email us at info@9tailors.com to make an appointment or learn more about what we do!
+Email us at {{ site.emails.info }} to make an appointment or learn more about what we do!